ddev/ddev/docs/content/users/usage/troubleshooting.md

 For `ddev-router` and `ddev-ssh-agent`: `docker logs ddev-router` and `docker logs ddev-ssh-agent`.

-Run [`ddev debug router-nginx-config`](commands.md#debug-router-nginx-config) to print the nginx configuration of the currently running `ddev-router`.

 ## `ddev start` Fails with "Failed to start [project name]: No such container: ddev-router"

 Deleting the images and re-pulling them generally solves this problem.